- Getting Started

 Once you have completed Year 10, TAFE NSW can provide vocational training with learning support to help you to get a job or go on to further training.
 If you need help choosing a course please contact the Counselling and Careers Service at your chosen location.

-Under exceptional circumstances, TAFE NSW will offer Certificate II vocational courses for a small number of young people who are under 17 years of age and have not completed Year 10.
+Under exceptional circumstances, TAFE NSW will offer Certificate II vocational courses to young people who are under 17 years of age and have not completed Year 10.
 You will need to seek exemption from your school.
 To gain an exemption, you need to demonstrate your ability and skills to study in an adult learning environment and interest in specific vocational qualifications.
+There is an application form that will need to be filled in and approved before you can commence studying in TAFE NSW.

 TAFE Digital Can Help You